robbeykaaso/rea2/docs/gui/component/matrix.md

 </br>

 * **name + _matrixSelected**
-output the 1D index in the content. its type is PipePartial
+    - output the 1D index in the content. its type is PipePartial
+    - output: number
+    - type: pipe
 </br>

 # Test and Demo
-main.qml: qsTr("matrix")
+test.qml: qsTr("matrix")
 </br>